The DIAL project Digital Integration into Arts Learning

 The project method

 Support a number of self-identifying and mutually supportive communities of staff and students within the university (based on courses, disciplines or other naturally occurring communities) who identify goals for improving their collective digital literacies.
+Please see DIAL projects and activities.

 Staff and students are encouraged to submit DIAL expressions of interest and share group research, problems and experimentation openly with the wider DIAL community in an online/offline exchange of skills, experience and knowledge.
 Over the project lifetime, processes, resources and toolkits will be developed and made openly available so the communities can be increasingly autonomous in their development programmes and continue to develop confidence and capability in the adoption and integration of digital technologies and practice.